aryanmiriyala/CS6010_Project_3_Group_2/README.md

 6. Run `python q3_comparison/compare_q1_q2.py` to merge all results and export summary visuals.
 7. Run the Q4 scripts to produce explainability metrics for both classical and GNN models.

+All scripts were run on a 2020 Macbook Air M1 with 8 GB RAM and 8 cores.

 # Setup and Execution

 ## Virtual Environment